 BATS

-Only ASA 2004, USSSA and ISF 1.2 certified bats will be allowed in the HKSPSA.
+Only wood/bamboo bats which are supplied by the league shall be used during any regular or post-season game.
+Metal/composite bats are strictly prohibited.
 Any player found using a non-certified bat in an official at bat will be suspended for one game and the team will have forfeited the said game.
-Miken Ultra II, Miken Ultra Maxload, Miken Ultra Balanced, 2004 Easton Synergy Plus, 2003 Easton Synergy, 2004 Demarini Dark and Prototype bats that may have a ASA 2004, USSSA or ISF 1.2 certification stamp are illegal.
 Subsequent violations will earn a mandatory 5 game suspension for the player as well as another forfeiture by the team.

 BALLS